ucl-isd/moodle-mod_hotquestion/README.md

 questions, so that the hottest questions will be popped up to the top of the list.
 Teachers can make oral comments on selected questions in classroom.

+June 2017 Added 10 Behat tests.
+Changed the code for Export to CSV to make it simpler.
+Changed the order of the fields exported in Export to CSV.
+MS Excel will not open files in which the first record is "ID" so it was moved from column 1 to column 3.

 May 2017, fixed code style and documentation errors and warnings.
 Moved remove_question event from view.php to function remove_question in locallib.php
 Added new setting capability 10/6/2016 to display description on a course page.